ytsaurus/ytsaurus/yt/go/ytprof/README.md

 ## <a name="s-CommandLine"></a> Command Line

-Here is an instruction how to directly run ytprof commands localy from `arcadia/yt/go/ytprof` directory:
+Here is an instruction how to directly run ytprof commands locally from `arcadia/yt/go/ytprof` directory:

 Build
 ```